Named Allele Matcher 101

 3. For each gene:

-1. If data is unphased, generate all possible combinations of genotypes for the positions of interest.
+1. Generate all possible combinations of genotypes for the positions of interest.

 2. Attempt to match each combination to a named allele.1

-3. If there are matches, and data is unphased, try to build diplotypes by making sure that the genotype combinations are possible.
+3. If there are matches, try to build diplotypes by making sure that the genotype combinations are possible.

-4. If diplotypes can be found, they are scored and only the top-scoring diplotype(s) is returned.2
+4. Return matched diplotype(s).
+If multiple diplotypes are possible, they are scored and only the top-scoring diplotype(s) is returned.2

 Scoring